 Annual policies are a great way to save money on your travel insurance, especially if you are a frequent traveller.
-Annual policies are not for long term travel, but provide you with cover for multiple short terms trips over the space of a year.
-Depending on the destination, 1Cover’s Frequent Traveller annual policies cost only slightly more than a single trip policy, but cover you for an unlimited number of trips during a 12 month period.
-We offer three different Frequent Traveller policies: Frequent Traveller 21 Days; Frequent Traveller 45 Days; or, Frequent Traveller 90 Days.
-Each individual trip you take during the 12 months you're covered cannot exceed the duration stated in your policy type.
+Annual policies are not for long term travel, but provide you with cover for multiple short term trips over the space of a year.
+Depending on the destination, 1Cover’s Frequent Traveller annual policies may only cost slightly more than a single trip policy, but cover you for an unlimited number of trips during a 12 month period.
+It's important to note that each individual trip you take during the 12 months you're covered can't exceed the duration stated in your policy type (21 days, 45 days, or 90 days).

 Take our test and find out what type of policy is right for you.

 Where you can get cheap travel insurance from depends on two main considerations;

 The cost of travel to certain destinations varies greatly, and the same can be said of the cost of insurance.
 We show you what regions are the most expensive to be insured for, and which are the cheapest.

 Which provider you choose will also affect the cost of your travel insurance.
-And while it’s easy to price match between companies, we show you what else you should look for when purchasing a policy to ensure you have peace of mind on your next trip.
+And while it’s easy to price match between companies, we show you what else you should look for to make sure you have the best travel insurance for your situation.

 Check and see whether your travel insurance provider is owned and operated in Australia.

-Check to see that your insurer is underwritten by a company you know and trust.
+Check that your insurer is underwritten by a company you know, trust, and feel confident in.

 It makes a difference when the same people who sold you your policy will be looking after your claims as well.

 Your insurer should have a 24-hour emergency helpline for when you need them most.

 How long has the provider been operating for?
-And is travel insurance the primary focus of their business?
+Is travel insurance a primary focus of their business?

 Check the quality of your provider's online customer reviews.
 These can tell you a lot about their claims and customer service.